rclone/rclone/vfs/vfs.md

 performance or other reasons.
 See also the [chunked reading](#vfs-chunked-reading) feature.

-In particular S3 and Swift benefit hugely from the !--no-modtime! flag (or use !--use-server-modtime! for a slightly different effect) as each read of the modification time takes a transaction.
+In particular S3 and Swift benefit hugely from the `--no-modtime` flag (or use `--use-server-modtime` for a slightly different effect) as each read of the modification time takes a transaction.

     --no-checksum     Don't compare checksums on up/download.